 Lincoln School does not address behavior concerns through suspension.
 However, there are some behavior choices that warrant removal from the classroom and more intensive intervention from staff in order to maintain a peaceful and safe learning environment for all students.
 The Behavior Management Room is a smaller classroom setting which allows more one on one work with a staff member in order to process decision making and discuss positive choices.
 A student may be placed in BMR if they have engaged in significant classroom disruption, demonstrated disrespect or have been involved in a serious behavior (for example, physical aggression, threatening another person, etc).
 The academic work to be completed while in BMR is determined by the classroom teacher.

 Students will be placed in the BMR at the discretion of administration.
 Refusal to go to BMR will be treated as non-compliance and students may be considered for removal from Lincoln School.
 Parents/guardians will be contacted if a student is placed in BMR.
-If the student’s behavior does not improve in BMR, parents/guardians will be required to pick the student up from school.
+If the student’s behavior does not improve in BMR, parents/guardians may be required to pick the student up from school.
 Students must have a successful day while in BMR.
 Academic work must be completed and there should be no significant disciplinary issues.
 If a student does not have a successful day, he/she will remain in BMR until he/she achieves a successful day.
+Administration will determine what constitutes a successful day on an individual basis.
 While in BMR, the student loses the opportunity to earn points and is, consequently, disqualified from incentives for the week.